Boudewijn Vincent Bonebakker: Gingerpig

-The Ways of the Gingerpig reveals a band that is one with itself and knows no bounds.
-The songs vary in style from long, drawn-out soundscapes to compact pop tracks, interspersed with those typical Bonebakker riffs we have come to know from his Gorefest albums.
-Most surprisingly are the vocal duties taken on by mr B. himself.
-Raw, soulful and emotional his voice has been called.

-With this first release, Gingerpig takes us on a journey of discovery full of human warmth and eagerness to experiment, just like those albums from the seventies used to.

 The first half of 2013 Gingerpig's second album is released.
 The band let go of their more improvisatory side with the departure of the keyboard player.
 "Hidden from view" shows a more compact, song orientated band.
 Gingerpig now being a trio, the guitar has taken back its main role in Bonebakker's music.
 Vocal wise he has become a fully matured rock singer.

 The album Ghost on the Highway is released in 2015 and is followed by a tour through Europe with Kamchatka.

 By the end of October 2017 Gingerpig issues the following statement in Facebook:

 "After eight years, three released albums and halfway a fourth in the making, we've decided to park Gingerpig.
-Agendas, personal life in general, managing the band, it couldn’t be matched with the creative flow any more.
-We’ve lost the spark to keep the dream alive and to keep Gingerpig going.
+Agendas, personal life in general, managing the band, it couldn't be matched with the creative flow any more.
+We've lost the spark to keep the dream alive and to keep Gingerpig going.

-It’s been one hell of a dream, we tried to stake our claim of relevance in the music world, a lot of the time it really felt like going against the grain, but the reality of it got the better of us.
-Blood is thick and one never knows if the spark will ignite again, but for now we’ll leave it to rest."
+It's been one hell of a dream, we tried to stake our claim of relevance in the music world, a lot of the time it really felt like going against the grain, but the reality of it got the better of us.
+Blood is thick and one never knows if the spark will ignite again, but for now we'll leave it to rest."

 Around that same time Boudewijn joins the instrumental space-rock collective Monomyth from The Hague.
 With Monomyth, the album Orbis Quadrantis is recorded which is released in September 2019.
 The album receives much critical acclaim.